-The Mayor’s XC Ski Challenge is a competitive ski race for skiers ages U10 to Senior/Master level and is part of the Junior Cup & Youth Cup event series in 2021, which is governed by Central Cross Country Skiing (CXC).
-The races will be held on Saturday, February 20th, and Sunday, February 21st, at Theodore With Park in Minneapolis, MN.
+The Mayor’s XC Ski Challenge is a competitive ski race for skiers ages U12 to Senior level and is part of the Youth/Junior Cup event series in 2023, which is governed by Central Cross-Country Skiing (CXC).
+The Mayor’s XC Ski Challenge is the 2023 Midwest and Great Lake Division CXC Cup Finals.
+The event will also host Period 3 of the U.S. Ski and Snowboard Super Tour competition.
+The races will be held on Saturday, February 18th, and Sunday, February 19th, at Theodore Wirth Park in Minneapolis, MN.

 Venue Access / Spectators